maschkef/little-linux-helper/docs/mod_backup.md

 *   **User Prompts for Paths:** When the configured `$LH_BACKUP_ROOT` is unavailable or the user wishes to change it for the session, the script uses `lh_ask_for_input` and includes logic to validate paths and offer to create directories.

 **6. Integration with BTRFS Modules:**
-*   The main menu of `mod_backup.sh` provides an entry point to launch the BTRFS backup and restore modules (`mod_btrfs_backup.sh`, `mod_btrfs_restore.sh`).
+*   The main menu of `mod_backup.sh` provides an entry point to launch the BTRFS backup and restore modules (`modules/backup/mod_btrfs_backup.sh`, `modules/backup/mod_btrfs_restore.sh`).
 For all BTRFS snapshot-based backup and restore operations, refer to the documentation of those modules.